Télécom Paris ADASP group is hiring postdocs to develop speech processing, machine listening and MIR solutions for AI-powered hearables [UPDATED]

 Should you resonate with any of the following keywords, do not hesitate to apply (provided that you comply with the requirements further below):

-- Domain-shift adaptation, knowledge distillation and deep network quantization
+- Knowledge distillation and deep network pruning and quantization

 - DCASE topics: acoustic scene classification, sound event detection and localization